Important COVID-19 travel guidance

-Women should exercise caution particularly when travelling alone as they could be vulnerable to unwanted attention or harassment.
+Women should exercise caution particularly when travelling alone as they could be vulnerable to unwanted attention or harassment by men.

 Exercise caution when travelling to Morocco for a relationship initiated via the internet.
 There have been incidents of marriage fraud and attempted extortion affecting foreign nationals.
 When travelling for a first visit, make sure you keep your return ticket, passport and personal belongings safe in case problems arise.

 Drive carefully, especially in poor weather conditions, on secondary routes and on mountain roads.
 Driving at night can be particularly hazardous due to poor lighting.
+Lorries and trucks may be overloaded and you should take extra care around them.
 It’s common to encounter pedestrians crossing motorways.
 You should take extra care when overtaking, particularly where there is no hard shoulder.
 Leave plenty of time to reach your destination and respect speed limits.